 Wildcards are often overlooked as one of the more useful features of Excel.
 Using these characters can increase efficiency and flexibility when searching through text data.
 Wildcard characters are used in a variety of Excel functions ranging from VLOOKUPS to SUMIFS.
 We will take a closer look at why some functions use them and others don't later in this post.

-There are two types of wildcards in Excel, all which act as a placeholder when searching strings of text for partial data matches.
+There are two types of wildcards in Excel which act as a placeholder when searching strings of text for partial data matches, as well as an "anti-wildcard."
 They are:

 The ? (question mark) replaces any single character.
 For example, "Lemo?" would match with the text "Lemon" because the question mark replaces the single "n."
 "Lem?" would not match with "Lemon" because the question mark replaces only one character, and "Lemon" has five characters in total.